 - Chlamydia pneumonia

-A shortlist of associated symptoms or illnesses due to Lyme disease
+Associated symptoms or illnesses due to Lyme disease

-- Muscle twitch, muscle pain or cramps
+- Muscle twitch, muscle pain, or cramps

 - Racing heart